 This hands-on lab course traces common global ingredients used in many regional dishes.
 It combines lecture, demonstration, production and presentation as the means to explore other cultures through the understanding of global culinary heritages.
 The attitudes and tastes of the more global and knowledgeable customers sets a greater expectation of balance in a professional culinarian's repertoire.
-Students examine food in the context of culture, geography, history and that influences cuisines have had on each other.
-Prerequisites: CUL 170, CUL 180, CUL 190 and CUL 195.
+Students examine food in the context of culture, geography, history and influences that cuisines have had on each other.
+Prerequisites: Passing grade ("C" or above) in CUL 170, CUL 180, RMGT 190 and CUL 195.
+Credits: 4 Other: 8